-On 13 September 1842, having defeated Afghan forces ranged against them at Tezin Pass, the victorious British troops set upon the inhabitants of nearby Afghan villages.
-The mass slaughter and looting which followed was justified as a retaliation for the massacre nine months earlier of a British army of occupation, which had been forced to retreat from Kabul.
-However this time it is likely that most of the victims were non-combatants killed in or near their own homes.
-The Redcoats bayoneted or shot dead every man and boy over the age of 14 they found.
-Historian Saul David describes it simply as ‘an orgy of pillage and murder.’1
+On this day in 1842, having defeated Afghan forces ranged against them at Tezin Pass, the victorious British troops began several days of appalling retribution against Afghan villagers for the massacre nine months earlier of a British army of occupation which had been forced to retreat from Kabul.
+All men and boys over the age of fourteen were killed.
+Historian Saul David describes it as “an orgy of pillage and murder.”

 [ 13 September 1857 ]

-Lieutenant Charles Griffiths recalled the gruesome carnage he witnessed, declaring that ‘there is no more terrible a spectacle than a city taken by storm.
+“There is no more terrible a spectacle than a city taken by storm.
 All the pent up passion of men are here let loose without restraint.
-Roused to a pitch of fury from long continued resistance and eager to take vengeance on the murderers of women and children, the men in their pitiless rage showed no mercy.’
-Naturally, the officers and men also had to satisfy their lust for plunder and ‘each street was filled with a mass of debris consisting of household effects of every kind… Not a single house or building remaining intact.’2
+Roused to a pitch of fury from long continued resistance and eager to take vengeance on the murderers of women and children, the men in their pitiless rage showed no mercy… Each street was filled with a mass of debris consisting of household effects of every kind… Not a single house or building remaining intact.”

 MASS SLAUGHTER OF THE EGYPTIAN WOUNDED